-Ads have low RPM unless you are in niche that pays well above $5 per thousand visitors.
-Niche like law, finance, insurance, health, real estate, technology always command high RPM’s.
+Ads have low RPM unless you are in a niche that pays well above $5 per thousand visitors.
+Niche like law, finance, insurance, health, real estate, technology always commands high RPM’s.

 3. Risk of losing your ad account

-This is particularly try in case you use Google AdSense for display ads.
-Google has strict restrictions as to where and how much ads publishers can show to the users.
-Violating these terms means killing hard earned revenue stream from your blog.
+This can happen in case you are using Google AdSense for display ads.
+Google has strict restrictions as to where and how much ads publishers can show to users.
+Violating these terms means killing hard-earned revenue stream from your blog.

 5. Lose visitors for few cents

 A user goes away from your site when he clicks on an ad.
-Which means that you are losing a user for just few cents or may be a dollar.
-A user that might have clicked on few other pages or bought a product or service from your affiliate link on your blog goes away when he clicks on the ad.
+Which means that you are losing a user for just a few cents or maybe a dollar.
+A user that might have clicked on a few other pages or bought a product or service from your affiliate link on your blog goes away when he clicks on the ad.